 Compared to the internal combustion engine, the electric motor is incredibly efficient.
 It makes very little heat, no poisonous gas, and uses no imported oil.
 About 90% or more of the electric energy delivered to the electric motor actually goes toward turning the motor and moving the vehicle it is attached to.

 The next section gives the basis of the Energy Sources and resources used by all vehicles.
-Wise use of resources is a hallmark of electric vehicles.

 Then we realize that anything mass manufactured has environmental implications.
 The impacts related to standard cars and electric cars are outlined in the EV Impacts area.